NgSekLong/SelectUrCAS/source/ticket-registry/no-ticket-registry/README.md

 ## No Ticket Registry

-Select this means your CAS is only one single node,
+Select this means your CAS is only one single node without ticket registry

-and ticket will gone after CAS server restart
+Ticket will gone after CAS server restart